My English Town

 We have lots of famous café brands as well.

-A brand is the name producer of commercial products.
+A brand is the producer of a famous commercial products.
 Notice the following:

 - Pepsi is a famous brand.